 12 Galin, S. A. Bashkir folk epic.
 Ufa, 2004.
 320 p.

-13 Iskhakova, G. G. Rhythm as the main principle of the organization of the incantation text // Uralbatyr and the spiritual heritage of the peoples of the world.
-Ufa, 2011.
-S. 203-204.
+13 Iskhakova, G. G. Rhythm as the main principle of organization of the spell text // Ural-batyr and the spiritual heritage of the peoples of the world.
+Ufa, 2011. pp. 203-204.

-15 Karimova, R. N. Halyktyts donyaga karashyn kyrheteyse syganak bularak halyk medicine vocabulary // Ural-batyr and the spiritual heritage of the peoples of the world.
-Ufa, 2011.
-S. 208-210.
+15 Karimova, R. N. Khalyktyts donyaga karashyn kyrheteyse syganak bularak halyk medicine lexis // Ural-batyr and the spiritual heritage of the peoples of the world.
+Ufa, 2011. pp. 208-210.

 18 Seleymenov, E.M.
-Bashkort halkynyts im-tom hem mezzeti yola folklore // Bashkir folklore.
+Bashkort khalkynyts im-tom hem mezzeti yola folklore // Bashkir folklore.
 Research and materials.
 Ufa, 1995.

-19 Minibaeva, ZI Islam and demonological ideas about diseases in folk medicine of the Bashkirs (on the material of the Kurgan region) // Ethnogenesis.
+19 Minibaeva, Z. I. Islam and demonological ideas about diseases in folk medicine of the Bashkirs (based on the material of the Kurgan region) // Ethnogenesis.
 Story.
 Culture.
-Ufa, 2011, pp. 162-168; Healing charms in folk medicine of the Kurgan Bashkirs and Altai peoples // Ural-Altai: through the centuries into the future.
-Ufa, 2008, pp. 149-153.
+Ufa, 2011. pp. 162-168; Healing spells in folk medicine of the Kurgan Bashkirs and Altai peoples // Ural-Altai: through the centuries into the future.
+Ufa, 2008. pp. 149-153.

 21 Dolgopolskiy, A. B. Nostratik dictionariy.
 Cambridqe, 2008.